 Official transcripts ordered from and produced by the University Registrar will include the complete permanent academic record as described above.
 This includes all levels of work by the student at the institution and no partial transcripts that exclude coursework or career levels will be issued.

 Official transcripts cannot be released until all financial and administrative obligations to the University have been satisfied.
 Students can access their unofficial transcript, or request a printed copy from the University Registrar, regardless of any blocks on their account.
 There is a $10.00 charge for each copy of an official transcript, but there is no charge for an unofficial transcript.
-Transcripts ordered through the online ordering system will be charged additional fees based on the service requested.
+Transcripts ordered through the online ordering system or paid with a credit card will be charged additional fees based on the service requested.

 Students wishing to have a transcript order not processed until after the post of grades or a degree should indicate this at the time the order is placed.